 2. Assess Audio and Visual Quality

-Listen to the voiceover—is the audio clear and engaging?
+Listen to the voiceover.
+Is thethe audio clear and engaging?
 Bad sound is a quick way to lose attention.
 Visuals matter too; aim for consistency, brand alignment, and a cohesive design.
+You can now record voiceover on an iPhone but you can still record bad voiceover that doesn’t follow the script.
+Check that the voiceover makes sense.

 Are the designs clear and crisp?
 Do you pixel shift on roll-over or highlight graphics?
 Can you spot graphics that are pixelated?